tiwari-vinay/data-structures-and-algorithm/Strings/README.md

 7. Given a string S, the task is to check if S contains a pair of substrings of length K which are anagrams of each other and doesn’t contain the character X in them.
 If no such substring exists, print -1.
 8. Largest substring to be removed to make a string palindrome
 9. Given a string str and an integer K, the task is to find the length of the longest sub-string S such that every character in S appears at least K times.
+10. Pattern using suffix Trie
+11. Print all the subsequence of all the string
+12.